cmp-202/ssh2shell/README.md

 *How to:*
 * Use sudo su with user password.
 * Set commands.
-* Test the response of a command and add more commands and notifications in the onCommandComplete callback function.
+* Test the response of a command and add more commands and notifications in the onCommandComplete event handler.
 * Use the two notification types in the commands array.
 * Connect using a key pair with passphrase.
 * Use an .env file for server values loaded by dotenv from the root of the project.